CtrlK

 Completeness

-Clearly answers both 'what' (turn plan.md files into OpenSpec change artifacts via validation, initialization, and proposal creation) and 'when' (explicit 'Use when' clause at the start plus 'This should trigger for' with specific request examples).
+Clearly answers both 'what' (turn plan.md files into OpenSpec change artifacts via validation, initialization, and change proposal creation) and 'when' (explicit 'Use when' clause at the start plus 'This should trigger for' with specific request examples).

 3 / 3